Revix-Systems/Revix-Systems/README.md

 ## 🎮 Revix-Portal

-**A modern game library manager built to organize and enhance your entire gaming collection.**
+**A modern game library manager built to organize and enhance your gaming collection.**

+Revix-Portal brings your games and related tools together in one convenient application, with a focus on simplicity, performance, and quality of life.

 ### Features

 * 🎮 Game library management
-* 📥 Integrated download manager
+* 📥 Integrated download management
-* 📚 Built-in guides
+* 🔧 Integrated fixes for supported games
-* ⚡ Fast and modern interface
+* ⚡ Fast and modern user interface
-* ✨ Quality-of-life features
+* ✨ Quality-of-life improvements
-* 🚀 More features in development
+* 🚀 More features actively in development

 ---

-## 📺 Revix-Vid
+## 🎮 Revix-Manager

-**A lightweight video downloader powered by [yt-dlp](https://github.com/yt-dlp/yt-dlp), designed to make downloading videos simple and efficient.**
+**A multifunctional library and download manager designed to help you archive content you already own.**

+Revix-Manager brings multiple types of content and tools together into a single application.

 ### Features

-* ⚡ High-speed downloads
-* 📂 Playlist support
+* 🎮 Game search and download
+* 📺 Anime search, downloading, and in-app playback
+* 📚 Book searching
+* 💾 ROM browsing
-* 🎵 Audio extraction
+* 🎵 Integrated music downloader and player with lyrics
-* 🎞️ Multiple video formats
-* 🎨 Modern interface *(WIP)*
+* 📥 Video downloading
-* 🔄 Ongoing development
+* ✨ More features available and in development

 ---

-# 🐍 My Technology
+# 🐍 Technology

-Revix Systems isn't limited to a single programming language.
+Revix Systems isn't tied to a single programming language.

-I currently build software using both **C#/.NET** and **Python**, choosing the right technology based on the needs of each project.
+I currently work primarily with **C#/.NET** and **Python**, choosing the technology that makes the most sense for each individual project.

-### C# & .NET
+## C# & .NET

-I use C# and .NET for applications that benefit from a powerful, mature Windows development ecosystem, including desktop applications with rich graphical interfaces and system-level functionality.
+I use **C# and .NET** for applications that benefit from a powerful and mature Windows development ecosystem.

+This includes desktop applications that require rich graphical interfaces, strong performance, and deeper integration with Windows.

-### Python
+## Python

-I use Python for applications and tools that benefit from its extensive ecosystem, rapid development workflow, automation capabilities, and large selection of libraries for media processing, downloading, data management, and other tasks.
+I use **Python** for applications and tools that benefit from rapid development, automation, and its extensive ecosystem of libraries.

-This gives me the flexibility to choose the right tool for the job rather than restricting every project to a single technology.
+Python is particularly useful for projects involving media processing, downloading, data management, automation, and other tasks where its flexibility provides an advantage.

+### Choosing the Right Tool

+Every project has different requirements.

+Rather than forcing every application into the same technology, I aim to use the **right tool for the job**.

 ---

 # 🚧 What's Next?

-Revix Systems is constantly evolving.
+**Revix Systems is constantly evolving.**

-I'm working on new applications, improvements to existing projects, and features driven by the community.
+I'm actively working on new applications, improving existing projects, fixing issues, and developing features based on community feedback.

+Want to see what's currently being worked on?

-Check out my **[Roadmap](https://github.com/Revix-Systems/Revix-Systems/blob/main/COMING-SOON.md)** to see what I'm currently working on and what's planned for the future.
+Check out the **[Roadmap](https://github.com/Revix-Systems/Revix-Systems/blob/main/COMING-SOON.md)** for current development progress, upcoming projects, and planned features.

 ---

-# ❤️ My Community
+# ❤️ The Community

 Whether you're testing a beta build, reporting a bug, suggesting an idea, or simply using one of my applications, **you're helping shape the future of Revix Systems.**

-By joining my Discord community, you'll get access to:
+By joining the Revix Systems Discord community, you'll get access to:

 * 📢 Development announcements
-* 🧪 Early beta releases
+* 🧪 Early beta and preview releases
 * 💬 Direct communication with me
 * 🚀 Upcoming feature previews
 * 🗺️ Project roadmaps